TomorrowIdeas/plaid-sdk-php/README.md

 ### User

-The `TomorrowIdeas\Plaid\Entities\RecipientAddress` entity is used to represent your end user when creating a new link token.
+The `TomorrowIdeas\Plaid\Entities\User` entity is used to represent your end user when creating a new link token.

 Example: